The ‘Israeli Bandage’ is highly recommended for First Aid Kit trauma preparedness.

 3. Closure Bar to secure the bandage after it’s wrapped and to apply additional pressure.

-The best way to learn how to use the Israeli Bandage is to simply watch it being applied.
+One way to learn how to use it is to simply watch it being applied.
 I found a very informative YouTube video which shows the process and various uses.

 1. Open the outer package by ripping open at any corner ‘notch’.